d0tTino/finance-engine/docs/debt-simulation.md

   - `cost_of_deviation` – Extra cost versus the optimal plan:
     - `currency` – Additional interest compared to the optimal plan.
     - `time_months` – Additional duration compared to the optimal plan in months.
+    - Optimal plans return zeros for both values so integrators can rely on a consistent object shape when checking for penalties.
   - `meta` – Additional information about the plan:
     - `strategy_explanation` – Description of how the payoff strategy works.
     - `ranking_heuristic` – Ranking algorithm applied to the plans.